Obstructions for three-coloring graphs without induced paths on six vertices: Introduction

 Since it is NP-hard to decide whether a given graph admits a $k$-coloring, assuming $k \ge 3$, there is little hope of giving a characterization of the $(k+1)$-critical graphs that is useful for algorithmic purposes.
 The picture changes if one restricts the structure of the graphs under consideration.

 Let a graph $H$ and a number $k$ be given.
 An \emph{$H$-free} graph is a graph that does not contain $H$ as an induced subgraph.
 We say that a graph $G$ is \emph{$k$-critical $H$-free} if $G$ is $H$-free, $k$-chromatic, and every $H$-free proper subgraph of $G$ is $(k-1)$-colorable.
+Note that a \emph{$k$-critical $H$-free} graph is not necessarily a $k$-critical graph.
 In this paper we stick to the case of $4$-critical graphs; these graphs we may informally call \emph{obstructions}.

 Bruce et al.~\cite{BHS09} proved that there are exactly six 4-critical $P_5$-free graphs, where $P_t$ denotes the path on $t$ vertices.
 Randerath et al.~\cite{RST02} have shown that the only 4-critical $P_6$-free graph without a triangle is the Gr\"otzsch graph (i.e., the graph $F_{18}$ in Fig.~\ref{fig:graphs14-24}).
 More recently, Hell and Huang~\cite{hell_14} proved that there are four 4-critical $P_6$-free graphs without induced four-cycles.